EequalsMCsquare/shmpy/README.md

 # shmpy - Share data between process via IPC(SystemV)

 **warning**
 This is just an early version.
 Only test on Linux 5.4 x86_64 Python3.8.
-Win32 version is will be provided later.
+Win32 version will be provided later.

 ## Core feature